 - a.
 To notify the student (as well as the supervisory committee), in writing, giving reasons for the termination of the student-advisor relationship, indicating a formal termination date at least 15 days after the date of the letter.
 A copy of the letter should be sent to the Director of Graduate Studies and Department Chair. - b.
-If the student is being paid as a Graduate Research Assistant, the student should be kept on the payroll for 15 days after the date of the notification letter to allow time to obtain a new research assistant, unless a new faculty member/research director puts the student on a payroll before the end of the 15 days. - c.
-If the student is being paid as a Teaching Assistant, the department will continue the current T.A. support until the end of the termination semester, contingent, of course, on the T.A. duties being carried out conscientiously.
+If the student is being paid as a Graduate Research Assistant, the student should be kept on the payroll for 15 days after the date of the notification letter to allow time to obtain a new research director, unless a new research director puts the student on a payroll before the end of the 15 days. - c.
+In the unlikely situation that the student is being paid as a Teaching Assistant, the department will continue the current T.A. support until the end of the termination semester, contingent, of course, on the T.A. duties being carried out conscientiously.

 A student who wants to leave a research group should give the faculty advisor, the Graduate Advisor, and the Director of Graduate Studies 30 days written notice outlining the reasons for leaving the group.
 During the 30 days, the experimental work should be brought to a point where it could be easily passed on to a new person.
-All notebooks, data, university-owned equipment (i.e., computers), and keys should be returned to the research advisor before the student is put on another faculty member's payroll or within the 30-day notice period, whichever comes first.
+All notebooks, data, university-owned equipment (i.e., computers), and key should be returned to the research advisor before the student is put on another faculty member's payroll or within the 30-day notice period, whichever comes first.
 Students should be aware that it is impossible to make T.A. appointments in mid-semester and should plan accordingly.

-When changing a thesis lab, the student must contact the Graduate Advisor and the Director of Graduate Studies as early as possible before they make arrangements for this transition.
-This is to ensure the student understands the potential liabilities of the transition, including issues related to obtaining a degree, tuition support, stipends, health insurance and potentially visa status.
-The current faculty advisor must provide their student up to 4 weeks of financial support to facilitate their active search/transition to another lab.
+When changing a thesis lab, the student must contact the Graduate Advisor and the Director of Graduate Studies as early as possible before they make arrangements to leave a thesis lab.
+This is to ensure the student understands the potential liabilities of the transition, including issues obtaining a degree, tuition support, stipends, health insurance and potentially visa status.
+Faculty must provide their student up to 4 weeks of financial support to facilitate their active search/transition to another lab.
 The faculty must submit to the Director of Graduate Studies and the Graduate Advisor an email detailing the length of support the parties have agreed upon.
-However, as soon as the new lab/advisor has agreed to take the student, the student and new advisor must contact the Department office, and financial responsibility for student support transfers to the new advisor.
-The student is ultimately responsible for ensuring all Graduate School and departmental requirements are met, for meeting with the Graduate Advisor and the Director of Graduate Studies, and submitting forms for the transition.
+However, as soon as the new lab/PI has agreed to take the student, the student and PI must contact the Department office, and financial responsibility for student support transfers to the new PI/advisor.
+The student is ultimately responsible for ensuring all Graduate School and departmental requirements are met and forms are submitted for the transition.
 As a matter of policy, the Department does not provide stipend support for students as they rotate to find a new thesis lab.
 Under rare circumstances, the Department may consider such support, but this must involve discussions in advance with the Department Chair.